notJudahRR/WiserModFaq/README.md

 ## 🚀 How to download
 As of right now, WiserMod has not been released.
 However, you can find it [here](https://discord.com/channels/844882577856004096/844887220694679552) when it does release!

+Requirements:
+- A non-pirated version of Minecraft for Windows 10/11 Edition